About the FLASH curriculum

 The Confluence Model of Sexual Aggression has long been used to explain sexual violence, but has only recently begun to be applied in the realm of prevention.
 This model posits that adverse developmental experiences during childhood have a detrimental impact on the ways in which individuals view themselves and others, and their ability to form meaningful and healthy relationships.
 In particular, these experiences can lead to a rigid, violent and objectifying view of women, which is a significant risk factor for perpetrating sexual violence (CDC).
 FLASH addresses this risk factor by focusing heavily on increasing respect for all genders and breaking down harmful gender stereotypes.

-FLASH is a science-based promising program.
-It adheres to the Characteristics of Effective Sex Education Programs and is aligned to both the CDC’s National Health Education Standards for Sexual Health and the National Sexuality Education Standards.
-FLASH has not yet been rigorously evaluated in order to become an evidence-based program.
+Finally, FLASH adheres to the Characteristics of an Effective Health Education Curriculum and is aligned to both the CDC's National Health Education Standards for Sexual Health and the National Sexuality Education Standards.

 - Prevent pregnancy